github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 Using type tracking for API modeling
 ====================================

-You can build a simple model of the Firebase API using the CodeQL type-tracking library for JavaScript.
+You can track data through an API by creating a model using the CodeQL type-tracking library for JavaScript.

 Overview